jeanslack/audiomass/README.md

 ## Description

-**Audiomass-clc** is a front-end wrapper audio converter to simplify the use of Flac, Lame, vorbis-tools, Monkey's audio, Shntool and FFmpeg audio libraries.
-It brings together all this tools/libraries for audio conversions between the most popular audio formats.
-It has an easy command line interface with different default settings at your choice.
+**Audiomass-clc** is a command line wrapper that interfaces on differents audio codecs for multiple input data streams conversions.
+It can be easily implemented with other audio library codecs and currently supports: Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool FFmpeg, etc.

 ## License and Copyright